mapbox/appropriate-images-react/README.md

 **Use in combination with [appropriate-images].**

 After you've generated resized, optimized images with [appropriate-images], you'll want to use them in the browser.
-If you use React, you'll want to use them with React.
+If you like React, you'll want to use them with React.
 You'll need to determine *which variant* of the image to load — that is, which size, and whether to load `.webp` or not.
 This module does that.
 It